 If your tank is dirty, the fish may lack oxygen.
-Your fish will come to the surface to sleep.
+Your fish will come to surface of water to sleep.
 So, it can take the required oxygen amount without threatening its life.

 If the tank oxygen levels are low, some fish verities like guppy will try to jump out from the tank.
-So, make sure you maintain a good liveable condition in the tank.
+So, make sure you maintain a good livable condition in the tank.

 When the nitrogen waste levels in the tank are high, the fish will easily get stress from it.
 So, they won’t be able to sleep.

 What happens if you miss a few days of sleep?
 The same will happen to your fish.
 So, always be careful.

 Nope.
 They will never sleep upside down unless they are dead or suffering from a disease like a swim bladder disorder.

 Swim bladder disorder is very common among Carp, goldfish like fish communities.
 The swim bladder is an organ filled with air, which helps the fish to maintain an upright position.

 But infections may overload gas into the swim bladder.
 So, the fish will get upside down.
 Unfortunately, there is no perfect cure for this disease.
 Only the immunity system of the fish can beat this disease.

 There is a clear connection between water quality and swim bladder disorder.
 So, always keep your tanks clean and clear.